ewyluda/Bitcoin_Valuation_Model/README.md

 # Bitcoin_Valuation_Model
 #### A model to estimate whether current Bitcoin price is supported by activity on the network.

-#### A special thanks to Dmitry Kalichkin for the inspiration to continue the work by CryptoLab Capital found in his post on medium.com
+#### A special thanks to Dmitry Kalichkin for the inspiration to continue the work by CryptoLab Capital, found in their post on medium.com
 **Rethinking Metcalfe’s Law applications to cryptoasset valuation** by @Kalichkin https://link.medium.com/TyrugPb9ofb

 ## Introduction